lpotthast/cargo-leptos/README.md

 # Optional.
 Defaults to "src"
 js-dir = "src"

-# Additional files your application could depends on.
+# Additional files your application could depend on.
 # A change to any file in those directories will trigger a rebuild.
 #
 # Optional.